-•the trial or trials required to verify the predicted clinical benefit of our product candidate fail to verify such benefit or do not demonstrate sufficient clinical benefit to justify the risks associated with such product;

-•other evidence demonstrates that our product candidate is not shown to be safe or effective under the conditions of use;

-we fail to conduct any required post-approval trial of our product candidate with due diligence; or we disseminate false or misleading promotional materials relating to the relevant product candidate.
+- •the trial or trials required to verify the predicted clinical benefit of our product candidate fail to verify such benefit or do not demonstrate sufficient clinical benefit to justify the risks associated with such product; - •other evidence demonstrates that our product candidate is not shown to be safe or effective under the conditions of use; - •we fail to conduct any required post-approval trial of our product candidate with due diligence; or we disseminate false or misleading promotional materials relating to the relevant product candidate.

 In addition, the FDA may terminate the accelerated approval program or change the standards under which accelerated approvals are considered and granted in response to public pressure or other concerns regarding the accelerated approval program.
 Changes to or termination of the accelerated approval program could prevent or limit our ability to obtain accelerated approval of any of our clinical development programs.
 Recently, the accelerated approval pathway has come under scrutiny within the FDA and by Congress.
 The FDA has put increased focus on ensuring that confirmatory studies are conducted with diligence and, ultimately, that such studies confirm the benefit.
 For example, the FDA has convened its Oncologic Drugs Advisory Committee to review what the FDA has called "dangling" or delinquent accelerated approvals, where confirmatory studies have not been completed or where results did not confirm benefit, but for which marketing approval continues in effect, and some companies have subsequently voluntarily requested withdrawal of approval of their products.
 In addition, the Oncology Center of Excellence has recently announced Project Confirm, which is an initiative to promote the transparency of outcomes related to accelerated approvals for oncology indications and provide a framework to foster discussion, research and innovation in approval and post-marketing processes, with the goal to enhance the balance of access and verification of benefit for therapies available to patients with cancer and hematologic malignancies.
-In addition, Congress is considering various proposals to potentially make changes to the accelerated approval proposals to increase the likelihood of withdrawal of approval in such circumstances.
+In addition, the recent enactment of The Food and Drug Omnibus Reform Act, or FDORA, included provisions related to the accelerated approval pathway.
+Pursuant to FDORA, the FDA is authorized to require a post-approval study to be underway prior to approval or within a specified time period following approval.
+FDORA also requires the FDA to specify conditions of any required post-approval study and requires sponsors to submit progress reports for required post-approval studies and any conditions required by the FDA.
+FDORA enables the FDA to initiate enforcement action for the failure to conduct with due diligence a required post-approval study, including a failure to meet any required conditions specified by the FDA or to submit timely reports.